 How to Create an Invoice

 When you go to create an invoice for your customer, be sure to cover all the bases.
-Every invoice you create and send must have the following:
+Each that you create and send must have the following:

 - The date, both of when you issued the invoice and when they must pay you by